rlatosky/Window-Gestures/README.md

 Window Gestures is a program that allows you to customize mouse gestures on windows selected by the user (such as using the middle mouse button to minimize or resize).

-This is still in the prototyping phase.
+This software is in the "prototype" phase.